-Since its discovery gold has become deep seated within many cultures across the world.
+Since its discovery, gold has become deep-seated within many cultures across the world.
 Valued as a currency, a commodity, or simply for its visual beauty, gold has remained a store of value for thousands of years.
-Now revered as the world’s most precious commodity, gold’s tangible functionality lends itself to being the ideal investment.
+Now revered as the world’s most precious commodity; gold’s scarcity, uses, and proven performance, all help make gold the ideal investment.

 Gold Demand & Supply